-leaves \eqref{main-fifthkp} invariant.
-This means that $u_\lam$ is also a solution provided that $u$ is a solution of \eqref{main-fifthkp}.
-In our consideration with combined nonlinearities, there is no scaling that leaves \eqref{main-fifthkp} invariant.
-This arises some difficulty to study systematically the Cauchy problem associated with \eqref{main-fifthkp}.
-Similar situation appears for the following nonlinear Schr\"{o}dinger equation with combined power-type nonlinearities
+preserves the form of \eqref{main-fifthkp}.
+This implies that $u_\lam$ is also a solution provided that $u$ is a solution of \eqref{main-fifthkp}.
+In contrast, when dealing with combined nonlinearities, no such scaling exists that leaves \eqref{main-fifthkp} invariant.
+This lack of invariance adds complexity to the systematic study of the Cauchy problem associated with \eqref{main-fifthkp}.
+A similar situation is encountered in the context of the following nonlinear Schrödinger equation with combined power-type nonlinearities: